polyaxon/polyaxon/templates/management/superusers.md

 Superusers in Polyaxon are allowed to:

- * Access to all projects in read/write modes.
+ * Access all projects in read/write mode.
- * Accept new users to use polyaxon on your cluser.
+ * Accept new users to use polyaxon on your cluster.
  * Grant access to new users.
  * Perform cluster management.